isc-projects/kea/doc/sphinx/arm/hooks.rst

 library is designed to help with that requirement.
 If the information that it records is sufficient, it may be used directly.

-Since Kea 1.9.8, the library supports custom format for logging information that can be extracted either from the incoming packet or from the server response packet.
+If a jurisdiction requires that a different set of information be saved, users may use the custom formatting capability to extract information from the inbound request packet, or from the outbound response packet.
 Use with caution as this might affect server performance.
 The custom format can not be used for control channel commands.

-If a jurisdiction requires that a different set of information be saved, users may use this library as a template or example to create their own custom logging hooks.

-This logging is done as a set of hooks to allow it to be customized to any particular need.
+Alternatively, this library may be used as a template or an example for the user's own custom logging hook.
+The logging is done as a set of hooks to allow it to be customized to any particular need.
 Modifying a hooks library is easier and safer than updating the core code.
 In addition by using the hooks features, those users who do not need to log this information can leave it out and avoid any performance penalties.

-Since Kea 1.9.8, the library supports additional parameters to control the rotating log process.

 Log File Naming
 ~~~~~~~~~~~~~~~